 Topics and series.
-This historical marker is listed in this topic list: Education.
-In addition, it is included in the Michigan Historical Commission series list.
-A significant historical year for this entry is 1899.
+This historical marker is listed in these topic lists: Animals • Arts, Letters, Music • Charity & Public Work • Parks & Recreational Areas.
+In addition, it is included in the Former U.S. Presidents: #26 Theodore Roosevelt, and the Michigan Historical Commission series lists.
+A significant historical year for this entry is 1900.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-In Memory of NMU War Veterans (within shouting distance of this marker); The Barracks Boys (within shouting distance of this marker); Northern's Original Campus (approx. 0.2 miles away); George Shiras III (approx. 0.9 miles away); First Steam Railroad in Upper Peninsula (approx. 1.1 miles away); Marquette Fire Department (approx. 1.1 miles away); Janzen House (approx. 1.1 miles away); Marquette's Fire Bell (approx. 1.1 miles away).
+At least 8 other markers are within walking distance of this marker.
+Northern's Original Campus (approx. 0.7 miles away); World War II "Silent Service" Memorial (approx. 0.8 miles away); First Steam Railroad in Upper Peninsula (approx. 0.9 miles away); The Barracks Boys (approx. 0.9 miles away); In Memory of NMU War Veterans (approx. 0.9 miles away); Marquette Fire Department (approx. 0.9 miles away); Northern Michigan University (approx. 0.9 miles away); Marquette's Fire Bell (approx. 0.9 miles away).
 Touch for a list and map of all markers in Marquette.

 Also see . . .